makerplane/pyEfis/docs/screenbuilder.md

 ##### Include relative #####
 When defining includes you can assume that each instrument starts at 0.
-Then within the main config you can define `relative: true` along with row and column and the instruments in the include will be rendered starting at the defined row and column.
+Then within the main config you can define a row and column and the instruments in the include will be rendered starting at the defined row and column.
 This allows you to define something complex such as AHRS with heading and such then reuse that definition on various screens and different locations on the screen.

 ##### Include scaling #####
 If you want to use use an include but want it to be a different size simply specify `span` with the row and columns you want the include to occupy.
 ```
     instruments:
       - type: include,includes/virtual_vfr.yaml
-        relative: true
         row: 0
         column: 0
         span: